 Mexico captures an infamous drug lord who killed a DEA agent

-MEXICO CITY — Infamous drug lord Rafael Caro Quintero, who was behind the killing of a U.S. DEA agent in 1985, has been captured by Mexican forces nearly a decade after walking out of a Mexican prison and returning to drug trafficking, an official with Mexico's navy confirmed Friday.
+MEXICO CITY — Infamous drug lord Rafael Caro Quintero, who was behind the killing of a U.S. DEA agent in 1985, was captured Friday by Mexican forces nearly a decade after walking out of a Mexican prison and returning to drug trafficking, Mexico's navy said.

-The source was not authorized to speak publicly and agreed to confirm the action only if not quoted by name.
-No further details about the capture were immediately available.
+Caro Quintero was arrested after a search dog named "Max" found him hiding in brush in the town of San Simon in Sinaloa state during a joint operation by the navy and Attorney General's Office, a navy statement said.
+The site was in the mountains near Sinaloa's border with the northern border state of Chihuahua.

+Mexico's national arrest registry listed the time of Caro Quintero's arrest as around midday.
+There were two pending arrest orders for him as well as an extradition request from the U.S. government.

 Caro Quintero, the former leader of the Guadalajara cartel, had since returned to drug trafficking and unleashed bloody turf battles in the northern Mexico border state of Sonora.